WordPress/gutenberg/docs/explanations/architecture/styles.md

 The Block Supports API only serializes the font size value to the wrapper, resulting in the following HTML `<table class="has-small-font-size">` .
 The current block supports API doesn't serialize this value to a different node, for example, the `<tbody>`.

 This is an active area of work you can follow [in the tracking issue](https://github.com/WordPress/gutenberg/issues/38167).
-The linked proposal is exploring a different way to serialize the user changes: instead of each block support serializing its own data (for example, classes such as `has-small-font-size`, `has-green-color`) the idea is the the block would get a single class instead (for example, `wp-style-UUID`) and the contents of that class will be generated in the server by WordPress.
+The linked proposal is exploring a different way to serialize the user changes: instead of each block support serializing its own data (for example, classes such as `has-small-font-size`, `has-green-color`) the idea is the block would get a single class instead (for example, `wp-style-UUID`) and the contents of that class will be generated in the server by WordPress.

 While work continues in that proposal, there's a scape hatch, an experimental option block authors can use.
 Any block support can skip the serialization to HTML markup by using  `__experimentalSkipSerialization`.
 For example: